bszlacht/TableStructureRecognition/README.md

 ### Building and running

-Firstly, download the model and save it at the path `server/model/models/model.pth`
+Firstly, download the model from [here](https://drive.google.com/file/d/1H5d3QWf7el1oKypxhzqYNDsfggZLzUHU/view?usp=sharing) and save it at the path `server/model/models/model.pth`

 To build an image use `docker build -t table-structure-recognition .`